GUIDES & RESOURCES

 Ultimately, this depends on your provider and the level of cover you choose.
 Some common exclusions to look out for include:

 • General wear and tear: Insurers generally don’t cover deterioration, rust, corrosion or bacteria.
-So you still have to look after your jewellery!

 • Lawful Confiscation: If the government, or any public authority, seized or confiscated your jewellery, most insurers won’t be able to cover you.

-• Intentional Acts: If it becomes clear that you’ve lost your jewellery on purpose or someone in your family has lost it for you, most insurers will deny these claims.
-Lost Jewellery: Some insurers may not cover a piece of jewellery that’s been lost, with no identifiable event.
-That’s why it’s really important to make a claim as soon as it happens.
+• Lost Jewellery: Some insurers may not cover a piece of jewellery that’s been lost, with no identifiable event.
+It’s important to make a claim as soon as it happens.

 To make a claim, you may need the following information: